Page Illustration

 What is Depreciation?

-How Does Depreciation Affect Car Insurance?
+How Does Depreciation Affect Insurance?

 When it comes to making a car insurance claim, depreciation affects how much you will receive from your insurer and could put you in a less-than-ideal situation without the right coverage.
 Car insurance is intended to restore you to the same position you were in at the time of the loss (accident, theft, vandalism, etc.).
-The amount you’re reimbursed could be calculated two different ways.
+The amount you’re reimbursed could be calculated in two different ways.

 Replacement Cost: The dollar amount you would receive is equal to the amount you would need to replace your vehicle with a new, similar vehicle — no more, no less.